schwark/smartthings-edge-alarmcom/README.md

 Copy the `proxy` directory (not the one inside drivers directory) of inside downloaded zip file on the raspberypi anywhere

 ```
-sudo ufw allow 8080    # if you have ufw enabled on the raspberrypi
+sudo ufw allow 8080    # only if you have ufw enabled on the raspberrypi
 cd <proxy-directory--wherever-you-copied it>
 pip3 install -r requirements.txt
 supervisord -c supervisord.conf